 It is our pleasure to serve the needs of all the Associations we manage.
 Thank you for giving us the opportunity to assist you in building a better community through continued communication and teamwork.

-The Community Manager for Meadowridge Homeowners Association is Lara Garrell, Supervising Community Manager license # CAM.0001080-SUPR.
+The Community Manager for Meadowridge Homeowners Association is Lara Garrell, Supervising Community Manager license #1080-SUPR.
 You may contact Lara by email: email@example.com or by phone at (775) 284-2050Equus Management Group Sparks Office: 4888 Sparks Blvd., Suite 102

 No, Meadowridge is a single-family association that is comprised of 97 individually owned units.

 Yes.
 The HOA’s master policy does not cover a total loss to your home.
 Contact your Mortgage Company and insurance provider and discuss a policy that suits your needs.